ukthapa/doc-poc/content/docs/guides/faq.md

 toc: true
 ---

-Now we will learn how to an FAQ.
+Now we will learn how to add an FAQ.
 After logging in, follow the steps given below:

 1. Click the **Support** drop-down and select **FAQ** in the navigation menu as shown below: